Zwift – How does it work and what can you do with it? [How-To]

 The screen shows you a number of things.
 Firstly, your wattage is shown in the top-left corner as well as your cadence and heart rate, provided you have connected the sensors.

-In the top-middle section of the screen displayed on a white bar, you see your speed, your covered distance and height covered so far, as well as the time you’ve been riding.
+In the top-middle section of the screen displayed on a white bar, you see your speed, your covered distance and elevation so far, as well as the time you’ve been riding.

-The broad grey bar shows you how much longer till the next level.
-Every covered kilometre earns you points which slowly fill the bar.
+The grey bar shows you how much longer until you hit the next level.
+With every covered kilometre you earn points points which slowly fill the bar.
 The number under the grey bar represents your current level.

 There is a mini-map in the top-right section.
-All the marks on that are other cyclists.
+All the marks on it are other cyclists.
 You are the largest marker shown, and the arrow points to the direction you are currently heading.
-Top-right on the map is the gradient.
+On the mini-map you also find the gradient.
 The steeper the climb, the more red that image becomes and the larger the number shown is.

-The various colours of all the markers represent the different roles someone could have.
-A yellow marker denotes the leader in a group ride.
-The red represent the riders who pick up the dropped riders.
-And your friends?
-They are given an orange circle with a star in the middle.
-This makes it easier to find them again quickly.
+The various colours of all the markers represent the different roles someone can have.
+A yellow marker indicates the leader in a group ride.
+The red represents the riders who pick up the dropped riders.
+Your friends are given an orange circle with a star in the middle.
+This makes it easier to quickly find them again.